 Where will we be staying?

 Macon Area Habitat for Humanity Collegiate Challengers will stay at our partner church, Southside Community Church, 4162 Roy Ave.
 Macon GA.
-We provide cots and ask that your bring your own, bedding and bath linens.
+We provide cots and ask that you bring your own, bedding, and bath linens.
 The Community Center is an open room with bathrooms and 2 shower stalls.
 Wi-Fi is available.
-It is recommended that all guests bring shower shoes, soap and toiletries.
+It is recommended that all guests bring shower shoes, soap, and toiletries.
 There is a kitchen for groups to prepare meals, but you will need to bring cookware, plates, napkins, paper towels, etc.

 What is the schedule like during the week?

 Participants should go directly to the Southside Community Center on Sunday.
 Be sure to call ahead and make sure they have an estimated arrival time for your group.